Supriya102/hello_world/README.md

 Hi Globe !

-I am a aspiring Data Scientist.
+I am an aspiring Data Scientist.
 Loves to turn boring data into total awesomeness.
 Without data, all we have is an opinion.